ozyurtf/cpu-scheduler/README.md

   MOVE_MUTEX, #0       | Store the value of 0 in lock variable meaning that the lock is released.
   RET                 | Return, indicating that the lock is released.
 ```

+We mentioned about process/thread trying to acquire a lock.
+And if the lock is not available for that process/thread, we call this ```lock contention```.

+## Lock Contention